How to Boost VO2 Max in 5 Steps

 This number can also tell a lot about your body’s overall condition because things like heart strength, blood flow, red blood cell count, and how much oxygen your mitochondria consume all affect this number.

-Is Vo2 max important for running?
+Is Vo2 Important for Running?

 Yes, Vo2 max is important for running because it signifies how much fuel we are giving our muscles to work.
 We need oxygen to run because it plays a starring role in creating fuel for our aerobic running.
 (Anaerobic running or sprints doesn’t use oxygen).